composer/composer/README.md

 Composer - Dependency Management for PHP
 ========================================

-Composer is a dependency manager tracking local dependencies of your projects and libraries.
+Composer helps you declare, manage and install dependencies of PHP projects, ensuring you have the right stack everywhere.

 See [https://getcomposer.org/](https://getcomposer.org/) for more information and documentation.